Updated August 2023

 Thank you for your interest in the Wendt Center’s Camp Forget-Me-Not/Camp Erin DC, a camp program dedicated to providing fun, supportive opportunities to young people to explore feelings, thoughts and life changes since the death of their loved one.

-This web page hosts a multi-part application form (next available in March 2024) that includes registration information, bereavement history, medical information, and other camp-related questions The Wendt Center remains fully committed to the health of our volunteers, staff, and community and are mindfully making decisions that follow Covid safe precautions and protocols.
+This web page hosts a multi-part application form that includes registration information, bereavement history, medical information, and other camp-related questions.
+The Wendt Center remains fully committed to the health of our volunteers, staff, and community and are mindfully making decisions that follow safe health precautions and protocols.

-Camp Dates: In 2023, the Wendt Center held (3) one day, day camps for different age groups at Capitol Hill Day School/Farren’s Stable (218 D St, SE, Washington, DC).
-Camp programming took place indoors and outdoors.
+Camp Dates: In 2024, the Wendt Center will hold (3) one day, day camps for different age groups at Capitol Hill Day School/Farren’s Stable (218 D St, SE, Washington, DC).
+Camp programming takes place indoors and outdoors.
+The Wendt Center believes that grief impacts the entire family system, therefore a portion of each session is dedicated to intentionally integrating caregivers and family members.

-Transportation: Parents/guardians will be responsible to make their own arrangements for transportation of their camper to and from the campsite.
+Transportation: Parents/guardians will be responsible for making their own arrangements for transportation of their camper to and from the campsite.

 Staffing: Wendt Center staff with expertise in the grief process and specially trained volunteers, all of whom have experienced the death of a loved one, will lead the grief activities and supervise recreation and the overall camp experience.
 We will maintain a medical staff member on site during each of the camps to respond to any medical problems that may arise.

-Covid Policy and Protocol: The Wendt Center encourages all campers and caregivers to get fully vaccinated.
-A fully vaccinated status not only enhances the health and safety of the Camp Forget-Me-Not/Camp Erin family of campers, caregivers, and volunteers, it also improves the health and wellness of the whole community.
-Camp Covid policies align with guidelines of the CDC, the American Camping Association and the Mayor’s guidance for summer camps.
-All participants will be expected to adhere to screening and healthy practices to reduce the risk of Covid-19 transmission between participants while at camp.
+Health Policy and Protocol: The health and well-being of all campers, volunteers, staff and their families are a priority of the Wendt Center.
+Our physical and mental health policies align with guidelines of the CDC, the American Camping Association and the DC Mayor’s guidance for summer camps.
+All participants will be expected to adhere to screening and healthy practices to maintain the well-being of the camp community.
+Mask-wearing is optional for all participants and is a supported choice.

 Interviews/Acceptances: Our goal is to provide a fun, rewarding and healing day camp experience for your child(ren)!
 Acceptance to the camp will be based on several criteria.
-Because we want to ensure the best possible experience for every Camp Forget-Me-Not/Camp Erin DC participant, each registration will be reviewed in detail and include an interview before the application process is complete.
-Campers’ applications will be screened to determine their appropriateness for this specialized camp prior to final acceptance to camp.
+In an effort to ensure the best possible experience for every Camp Forget-Me-Not/Camp Erin DC participant, each application will be reviewed in detail and applicants will be scheduled for a virtual interview.
+Applications are screened to determine camper appropriateness and readiness for this specialized camp prior to final acceptance.
 Applications will be accepted on a rolling basis; however, space is limited so apply early.
+We maintain a waitlist to accommodate as many ready and appropriate campers as possible.
 Prior to camp, all caregivers of accepted campers are expected to attend a virtual caregiver training.
 Military families are encouraged to apply.

-Returning Campers: This year, returning campers will be put on a waiting list.
-They will be processed on a first come first serve basis along with consideration for the changes that have occurred in their life within the last year, if a sibling is attending for the first time, and other factors decided by the clinical team and Camp Director.
+Returning Campers: We are thrilled to have returning campers participate, yet, they will be put on a waiting list.
+Returning campers will be processed on a first come, first served basis along with consideration for the changes that have occurred in their life within the last year, if a sibling is attending for the first time, and other factors decided by the clinical team and Camp Director.
 You will be notified after all new campers have been processed first.

 For Campers: